“Together We Make a Difference”

 - Practical tips for caring for an individual with dementia, while maintaining one’s own health and spirituality

-Sessions typically last from 8 a.m. – 4 p.m. and will cover a variety of topics including an overview of Alzheimer’s disease and dementia, caregiver guilt, spirituality, and personal care issues.
+Sessions typically start at 8:30 a.m. and end in the afternoon.
+Workshops will cover a variety of topics including an overview of Alzheimer’s disease and dementia, caregiver guilt, spirituality, and personal care issues.

 The full-day training will include all handouts as well as a morning snack and lunch.
-Conference fees are typically $20 for family care partners and $40 for professional care partners (professional fee includes CEU’s for administrators of residential homes for the aged as well as assisted living facilities).
-Registration is required for the program.
+Conference fees are typically $25 for family care partners and $45 for professional care partners (professional fee includes CEU’s for administrators of residential homes for the aged as well as assisted living facilities).